Becoming an Oceanbites Contributor

 You can apply by writing an initial post as a writing sample, along with a short explanation of your research interests and your interest in science communication.
 Please pick a recent article from a widely available journal.
 Please do not review your own paper or a review article.
 Check out the site to get an idea of the types of pieces we’re writing, and the general style we look for.
 Generally, we summarize relevant background, methods, and key findings from the article, and then explain why the research is important to the greater community.
 A committee of current contributors will read your sample post and if it seems like you’re a good fit, we’ll add you to the schedule of writer/editors and publish your first piece.

-You can submit your sample post by emailing it to email@example.com by December 18, 2016.
-Submit the post by attaching it to your email as a Word .doc or a PDF.
+You can submit your sample post by emailing it to [email protected].
+Submit the post by attaching it to your email as a Word .doc.
 Along with the post, include 100 words on your research interests and 200 words on why you’d like to write for oceanbites, as well as your current major and degree progress, if applicable.

 We look forward to hearing from you!